-As a guest who was born and raised on Ts’msyen territory, I feel that it is my duty to learn as much about the people upon whose land I make my home.
-I extend this to all Canadians.
-Regardless of whether my students are Indigenous or not, it is crucial that people living on the lands of First Nations are introduced to the historical, cultural, social, and political realities that have and continue to impact the lives of Aboriginal peoples in Canada.
-It is especially important that teachers who will be teaching our children have an understanding of Indigenous issues and that they feel supported and are provided with the tools to bring Indigenous content into their classrooms.
-In the position of professor in Indigenous Education, I could provide this support and guidance for students in IED 373, as well as other undergraduate and graduate level courses focusing on areas such as Language Revitalization and Research Methods.
-In the Department of Curriculum and Instruction, I welcome the chance to teach courses dealing with Environmental Education, Culturally-based Curriculum Development, and Indigenous Research.
+As a guest who was born and raised on Ts’msyen territory and now teaches on the lands of the Lheidli T’enneh, I feel that it is my responsibility to learn as much about the peoples upon whose land I make my home.
+I extend this to all Canadians – Indigenous education is for everyone.
+Regardless of whether my students are Indigenous or not, it is crucial that people living on the lands of First Nations are introduced to the historical, cultural, social, and political realities that have and continue to impact the lives of Indigenous peoples in Canada.